jamievlin/Face-Filter/README.md

 ## License.
 See LICENSE.MD file.
 Basically, do what you want as long as you credit me as the original creator of this program and acknowledge that I am not responsible for anything bad that happens.
-(It shoudln't).
+(It shoudln't)